 Alternative Financing for Wholesale Produce Distributors

 One avenue is equipment financing/leasing.
-Equipment lessors help small and medium-size businesses obtain equipment financing and equipment leasing when it is not available to them through their local community bank.
+Equipment lessors help small and medium-sized businesses obtain equipment financing and leasing when unavailable through their local community bank.

-The goal for a distributor of wholesale produce is to find a leasing company that can help with all of their financing needs.
+A wholesale produce distributor’s goal is to find a leasing company that can help with all of their financing needs.
 Some financiers look at companies with good credit, while some look at companies with bad credit.
-Some financiers look strictly at companies with very high revenue (10 million or more).
+Some financiers look strictly at companies with high revenue (10 million or more).
 Other financiers focus on small-ticket transactions with equipment costs below $100,000.